 Inverse sentence structure

 Most languages use SVO, i.e., “subject-verb-object structure.”
-Yet, like other Asian languages, the grammar rules of Korean differ from English.
+Yet, like other Asian languages, Korean grammar rules differ from English.

 For example, in Korean, the order is SOV —“subject-object-verb.”
 As a result, the entire system feels inverted when compared to English.
-But, if you already know French, Spanish, or Italian, you won’t find it uncommon!
+But you won’t find it uncommon if you already know French, Spanish, or Italian!

 If one does not pay close attention to the structure, they will speak strange Korean.